This Genius Hack Will Keep Your Car Windows from Fogging Up

 Your average morning can be an obstacle course—a gauntlet whose endgame is usually just getting to work on time.
 By the time you’re showered, fed, and out the door wearing pants, the last thing you want to deal with is a foggy car window.
-(Here’s why you should never heat up your car in the morning.)
+(Here’s why you should stop warming up your car in the morning.)

-A condensation-caked windshield isn’t just annoying, it’s just plain dangerous.
+A condensation-covered windshield isn’t just annoying, it’s just plain dangerous.
 It tends to subside with time and enough air system finagling, but there’s actually a quicker way to de-fog your windshield.
 All you need is three things: a tube sock, a roll of packing tape, and some kitty litter.
-(Here are five more things to do with socks.)
+(Check out more genius uses for socks all around the house.)

 The reason why this hack works all comes down to the litter.
 The silica is any incredibly efficient wicking agent that readily sucks water vapour from the air, and, in a pinch, condensation right from your windshield.

 If executed correctly, this hack will make sure that there isn’t any fog in your car in the first place.
 If you accidentally bring it in the house, don’t sweat it, as you can run the litter bomb along the windshield to get better results than your hand or a hand towel.
-(Looking for more car hacks?
-Check out these 10 DIY car wash tricks!)
+[Source: Lifehacker]

 Check out more car hacks that make driving so much better.